MTCMarkFranco/python-sql-Interpreter/README.md

-# Semantic Kernel Python Hello World Starter
+# Semantic Kernel - PYTHON-SQL-INTERPRETER

 The `PYTHON-SQL-INTERPRETER` console application demonstrates how to execute a semantic function.